 We offer three types of radish: regular (European), daikon, and podding.
 Some varieties are organic and/or naturally grown.

-Regular radishes have hot, spicy roots that are eaten raw.
-Can be used in salads, as a appetizer, pickled, as a garnish, etc. The leaves can be a potherb.
-The tender pods are edible.
-Seeds are an oil seed, and or can be sprouted.
-Dehydrated seed sprouts have been used as a salt substitute.
+Regular radishes have hot, spicy roots that are typically eaten raw in salads.
+They can be used in salads, as a appetizer, pickled, as a garnish, etc. The leaves are a potherb.
+The tender pods are edible, but very briefly- see our podding radishes.
+Radish seeds are also a popular edible sprout.

-Daikon radish (oriental radish) roots are eaten raw, and are considered medicinal.
-Roots, young leaves, and flower clusters are marinated, stir-fried, pickled, and used in soups/stews.
+Daikon radish (oriental radish) roots are typically eaten raw, and are considered a medicinal food.
+Roots, young leaves, and flower clusters are marinated, stir-fried, pickled, or used in soups/stews.
 Young seedlings are cooked like spinach.
 Pods and seeds are also eaten.
-Roots and leaves often dried.
+Roots and leaves are also dried.

 Podding radishes do not have useful roots.
-The pods are eaten fresh, used in salads, boiled, and pickled.
-Best to harvest when young and tender.
+The pods are like small pointed pea pods, and can be enjoyed fresh, used in salads, boiled, and pickled.
+Harvest when young and tender.

 ALL/Matures 3-9/Harvest 0-2/Yield 100-540/Spacing 2" or broadcast